 A traumatic cataract in the eye of a child.
 The injury also damaged the iris

-The Cataracts which are developed in the children after birth are called as acquired cataracts.
-The causes for this type of cataracts include diabetes, eye trauma, toxocariasis and galactosaemia.
-But most of these causes are either rare or usually dont cause cataracts to develop in children.
+- The Cataracts which are developed in the children after birth are called acquired cataracts.
+The causes of this type of cataracts include diabetes, eye trauma, toxocariasis, and galactosemia.
+But most of these causes are either rare or usually don't cause cataracts to develop in children.

 Types of Paediatric Cataract- The human crystalline lens consists of three parts including a center part (nucleus), an outer part (cortex), and a capsule surrounding the cortex.
 Cloudiness can occur in one or more parts of the lens which discriminates the types of cataract

-A lamellar cataract is cloudiness between the nuclear and cortical layers of the lens.
+- A lamellar cataract is a cloudiness between the nuclear and cortical layers of the lens.

 Early Diagnosis and Swift Treatment

-For children, whose eyes and brain are still learning to see, distortion can lead to lazy eye(amblyopia).
-Without proper treatment, paediatric cataracts can cause abnormal connections between the brain and the eye.
+- For children, whose eyes and brain are still learning to see, distortion can lead to lazy eye(amblyopia).
+Without proper treatment, pediatric cataracts can cause abnormal connections between the brain and the eye.
 Once made, these connections are irreversible.

-Most paediatric cataracts are detected when the child is examined at birth, before they even leave the hospital.
-Many more are detected by paediatricians at well-baby exams and some are noticed by parents.
-They are often noticed as a missing or irregular red reflex test on paediatric screening exams.
+- Most pediatric cataracts are detected when the child is examined at birth before they even leave the hospital.
+Many more are detected by pediatricians at well-baby exams and some are noticed by parents.
+They are often noticed as a missing or irregular red reflex test on pediatric screening exams.

-Acquired cataracts are most often diagnosed at vision screenings by the paediatrician or after an eye injury.
+- Acquired cataracts are most often diagnosed at vision screenings by the pediatrician or after an eye injury.

 Treatment Takes a Long-Term Strategy